-I coach as well and consult with a lot of entrepreneurs in China on agreements, either with their shareholders or with their venture capitalists in China.
-I was fortunate enough last year to animate a panel with XNode, which is a role play of entrepreneurs in China for the negotiations with the venture capitals in China.
-Two weeks down the road, I will animate a panel with French founders and next month with the European Union Chamber of Commerce in China, a sign that negotiation is a central topic for everybody, as it should have for many years, and as you mentioned, raised by some ancient philosophers of negotiation.
+I coach as well, and I consult with a lot of entrepreneurs for their shareholder agreements, either with their shareholders or with their VC’s.
+I was fortunate enough last year to animate a panel with XNode (and LaFrenchTech Shanghai), which was a role-play of entrepreneurs / VC negotiation, two weeks down the road, I will animate a panel with French Founders and next month with the EUCCC , which is a sign that negotiation is a central topic for everybody, as it should have for many many years, and as it was, as you mentioned, for some ancient philosophers and authors.
 It has been around for centuries, but it’s now becoming a very hot topic.

 Matthieu David: Just to interrupt you.
-You are referring to a talk we had before the recording, so people who are listening to us don’t know we talked about ancient philosophers of negotiation like Sun Tzu and Niccolò Machiavelli, but I’d like to ask these questions later on.
-So, I found the quote of Jim Camp, that’s the one you are talking about, Camp Negotiation Systems, also ‘Start with No.’ I think it is the best seller.
-I saw it in some online libraries telling about you that Nicolas is one of those rare individuals who not only master by disciplines of business negotiation in China but continues to build upon them by delivering a top 1% performance level, from someone we’ve recognized as the master philosophers of negotiation like Jim Camp.
+You are referring to a talk we had before the recording, so people who are listening to us don’t know we talked about ancient negotiators like Sun Tzu and Niccolò Machiavelli, but I’d like to ask these questions later on, and about someone, I am finding the quote, that’s the one you are talking about Jim Camp, author of ‘Start with No.’ I think it is the best seller.
+I saw it in some online libraries telling about you that “Nicolas is one of those rare individuals who not only masters various disciplines but continues to build upon them delivering a top 1% performance level,” from someone who is recognized as a master of negotiation who is Jim Camp.

 Nicolas Clement: What do you say about the two levels of questions?